 3. Be Responsible.
 “I will sign with an agent” and “I will sell my manuscript” are worthy aspirations but they make lousy goals.
 You cannot take responsibility for making them happen.
 Which means that you place your ability to reach your goals in the hands of someone else.

 Make your goals something you alone can accomplish.
 Goals such as: “I will research and query 5 agents every month until I sign with one” or “each month, I will identify and contact at least 3 acquisitions editors of publishers in my genre until I have made a sale” mean the responsibility for making them happen is entirely up to you.

-JAN: Outline entire project and begin required research.
+JAN: Outline the entire project and begin the required research.

-FEB: Write the hook, complete required research, create character notes.
+FEB: Write the hook, complete the required research, create character notes.